learn-co-students/ajax-discussion-question-wdc01-seng-ft-060120/README.md

 In your own words: what does asynchronous mean?

+Asynchronus mean to be able to do many task at the same time and with out having to to wait for one task to be finished before the next to start.

 ### Question 4

 Write out the request and response cycle.
 What is its purpose?
 How does it work?

+client, provider, server, client.

 ### Question 5